JetBrains/kotlin-web-site/docs/topics/jvm/java-interop.md

 ### How to enable Java synthetic property references {initial-collapse-state="collapsed"}

-To try this feature out, enable the `-language-version 1.9` compiler option.
+To enable this feature, set the `-language-version 1.9` compiler option.
 In a Gradle project, you can do so by adding the following to your `build.gradle(.kts)`:

 <tabs group="build-script">